n0tic/BotScraperV2/README.md

 ###### So, Why did you make this software?
 Most of my recent projects has been involving twitch.
 Either I have worked with the Twitch API or the Twitch chat (TMI).
 So I wanted to be able to distinguish between real chatters and bots.
-The API or chatters.json doesnt seperate the bots from the real chaters.
+The API or chatters.json doesnt seperate the bots from the real chatters.
 This is where I started searching the internet for a solution but I came across a website which had a list.
 This website used json.

 Now, I could use this json data straight of the website BUT it had flaws in my opinion.